 Lorenzo A Brieba & Matthew D Wehausen

-Matthew D Wehausen (r) M60 Gunner with the enigmatic, Lorenzo Brieba, (l) M203 Grenadier, Headquarters Platoon Company C 3/19th Infantry 'Rock of Chicamangua' 24th Division, 'First to Fight', LRRP (Long Range Reconnaissance Patrol), deactivated, in a rare covert special ops photo wearing 'opposing force' battle fatigues during desert warfare training, prior to storming into history during General Barry McCaffrey's command of the 24th Infantry Division (Mechanized) 'Operation Desert Storm' conducted the "left hook" attack 370 km into Iraq, in one of the boldest military maneuvers ever undertaken, leading to decisive battle victory in the First Gulf War in the largest air assault in Army history, putting troops in place for the final battler of the war.
+The enigmatic, Lorenzo Brieba, M203 Grenadier, with the deceased Matthew D Wehausen, M60 Gunner, of the deactivated Headquarters Platoon Company C 3/19th Infantry 'Rock of Chicamangua' 24th Division, 'First to Fight', LRRP (Long Range Reconnaissance Patrol), in a rare covert special ops photo wearing 'opposing force' battle fatigues during desert warfare training, prior to storming into history during General Barry McCaffrey's command of the 24th Infantry Division (Mechanized) 'Operation Desert Storm' conducted the "left hook" attack 370 km into Iraq, in one of the boldest military maneuvers ever undertaken, leading to decisive battle victory in the First Gulf War in the largest air assault in Army history, putting troops in place for the final battler of the war.

 In a strange turn of events and unclear statements by the Pentagon.. it appears that Company C 3/19th Infantry could have been hit by a Tomahawk missile fired by the US Navy's battleship, USS Wisconsin (BB-64), in an incident of friendly fire costing Wehausen an eye.
 The attack would also wound Sgt.
 Ken Kozakiewicz, and Cpl.
 Mike Tsangarakis and kill Pvt.
 Andy Alaniz in what would become one of the most famous photos of the war and 1991.